Tom Frieden

 Thomas R. Frieden (born December 7, 1960) is an American infectious disease and public health physician.
-He serves as president and CEO of Resolve to Save Lives, a $225million, five-year initiative to prevent epidemics and cardiovascular disease.
+He serves as president and CEO of Resolve to Save Lives, a global initiative working to prevent epidemics and cardiovascular disease.
+Launched in 2017 as a five-year initiative, it became an independent non-profit organization in 2022.

 He was the director of the U.S. Centers for Disease Control and Prevention (CDC), and he was the administrator of the Agency for Toxic Substances and Disease Registry from 2009 to 2017, appointed by President Barack Obama.

 As a commissioner of the New York City Department of Health and Mental Hygiene from 2002 to 2009 he came to some prominence for banning smoking in the city's restaurants as well as the serving of trans fat.

 Education

 Frieden was born and raised in New York City.
 His father, Julian Frieden, was chief of coronary care at Montefiore Hospital and New Rochelle Hospitals in New York.
 Frieden attended Oberlin College graduating with a BA degree in philosophy in 1982.
 He was a community organizer for the Center for Health Services at Vanderbilt University in 1982, before he started studying medicine at Columbia University College of Physicians and Surgeons and graduated with an MD degree in 1986.
 At the same time he attended Columbia University Mailman School of Public Health and obtained an MPH degree in 1986.
 He completed a residency in internal medicine at Columbia-Presbyterian Medical Center 1986–1989 followed by a one-year infectious diseases fellowship from 1989 to 1990 at Yale School of Medicine and Yale–New Haven Hospital.